DETAILED ACTION

 Regarding Claim 10, Hall et al teaches a fuel cell stack.

 Claim 5 is rejected under 35 U.S.C.
-103 as being unpatentable over Hall et al in view of Li et al as applied to claim 1 above, and further in view of WO 2015/027255 A1.
+103 as being unpatentable over Hall et al in view of Li et al in Journal of Manufacturing Science and Engineering and Verma et al (US 2021/0313658 A1).

 Claims 6 and 7 are rejected under 35 U.S.C.
-103 as being unpatentable over Hall et al in view of Li et al as applied to claim 1 above, and further in view of Perry et al (US 2008/0199738 A1).
+103 as being unpatentable over Hall et al in view of Rishmawi et al as applied to claim 1 above, and further in view of Perry et al (US 2008/0199738 A1).

 Perry et al teaches an interconnect as represented below in the annotated drawing: